 Now, you might wonder what juicer is best to use when you want to set yourself up for a successful juice feast.
 It’s such a joy that the world of juicers has been evolving ever since it was founded by Dr. Norman W. Walker.
 Personally, I’d recommend getting your hands on a slow juicer if you are serious about your health.
 A slow juicer has many benefits over a centrifugal juicer, such as more juice, more nutrients, and less oxidation, to name a few.

 I adore the Hurom H320N.
 I love it for all sorts of reasons: it is very easy to use and clean, it creates the best quality juice I could wish for, and it still tastes great at the end of the day.
 And, if you have an eye for design, then you’ll probably love this amazing slow juicer just as much as I do.
 I have the dark green one and it almost feels like it’s too beautiful to use.
 I had the same feeling when I got my food processor a few years ago haha.
-If you also want to get your hands on this beauty then simply enter promo code rawfood10 upon checkout for some juicy discount.
+If you also want to get your hands on this beauty then simply enter promo code rawfoodfeast upon checkout for some juicy discount + a FREE gift!

 Over 20 years ago I started juicing and it has been one of the best decisions I’ve ever made.
 I never skip a day making and enjoying fresh pressed juice.
 Not even when I travel.
 There is simply no better way to fuel your cells with essential nutrients than juices do.

-If you’re ready to start with daily juicing too then I highly recommend getting a quality juicer and to enjoy at least a 32 oz/1 l of freshly pressed leafy green juice a day.
+If you’re ready to start with daily juicing too then I highly recommend getting a quality juicer and enjoying at least a 32 oz/1 l of freshly pressed leafy green juice a day.

 The start and the end are equally important